 - Use industry-specific language

-- Include examples of your accomplishments and successes so employers can see you have a proven track record
+- Include examples of your accomplishments and successes so employers can see you have a history of diligence, etc.

 - Limit the number of sentences that start with 'I'